Etienne0601/CSE110_Lab1/index.md

 ![My current profile picture](./profile_pic.png)

-Here are all the files in this GitHub repository:
+Here are some of the files in this GitHub repository:
 - [This](./README.md) is a relative link to README.txt
 - [This](./index.md) is a relative link to index.md
 - [This](./.gitignore) is a relative link to .gitignore